pombase/canto/root/docs/md/canto_admin/configuration_file.md

 Possible evidence codes for this annotation type.
 Each evidence code must appear in the [`evidence_types`](#evidence_types) list.
 (Required)

+### admin_evidence_codes
+Evidence codes that are only available for logged in admin user.
+This list is added to the `evidence_codes` list.

 ### broad_term_suggestions
 A few comma separated high level or broad term names for use in help text. eg. for molecular function: "transporter, transferase activity"  (Required